unlikenesses/unlikenesses.github.io/src/posts/2015-10-09-soft-cascading.md

 comments: true
 ---

-So despite my adventures in Laravel (which continue whenever I have some spare time), the difficulties deploying it to crappy shared hosting are making me stick to Codeigniter for any real-life, paid work projects.
-I've recently been porting (well, completely rewriting) my CMS for Codeigniter 3, and have decided to implement cascading deletes.
+So despite my adventures in Laravel (which continue whenever I have some spare time), the difficulties deploying it to crappy shared hosting are making me stick to CodeIgniter for any real-life, paid work projects.
+I've recently been porting (well, completely rewriting) my CMS for CodeIgniter 3, and have decided to implement cascading deletes.
 All very easy with MySQL:

 Imagine I have two tables, `employers` and `employees`. `employees` is a child table of `employers`, and has a field that contains the parent row's `id`.
 Set this as index.
 Then set as foreign key related to the employer `id`.
 Then specify `on delete cascade`.